NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 - Sun Day, which is traditionally a day of rest.
 - Moon Day, which is traditionally a day of rest, but only pastoral or remote cultures follow this tradition anymore.
 Also, Dunfoyn doesn't have a moon, which is why people don't respect is a day of rest anymore.
 - Dues Day, a work day to pay off debts.
-- Winds Day, a work day of good fortune.
+- Winds Day, a work day of good fortunes.
-- Turns Day, a work day of changing fortunes.
+- Turns Day, a work day of making significant changes in your life.
 - Fest Day, a work day of revelry.
 - Star Day, which is traditionally a day of rest.